rezhnncoding/ecoomrence/README.md

 The Address array is limited to two values home and work address more than two address is not acceptable

 {
-  "house_name": "borj farmanie",
+  "house_name": "farmanie tower",
-  "street_name": "farmanie",
+  "street_name": "farmanie street",
   "city_name": "tehran",
   "pin_code": "332423432"
 }